Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 - What participant interact interface will Deployer use?
 - Taking into account that the Deployer can either deploy the main contract or make a proposal upon a contract creation, how do we notify the backend what we want to do through the interact interface?

 Revisit the problem analysis section when completing this section.
-Whenever a participant starts off with some knowledge, that will be a field in the `interact` object.
-If they learn something, then it will be a function.
-If they provide something later, then it will be a result of a function.

 You should write down your answers in your Reach file (`index.rsh`) as the participant interact interface for the Deployer.